seer-lab/GitView/README.md

     * `headless` whether to run with xvfb (a virtualized graphical environment) or not.
     * `metrics_compiler` the location of the [metrics compiler](src/metrics_calc/metric_compiler) shell script.

-3. Execute the script
+3. Execute the script to collect metrics for all stored repositories with:

 		ruby metrics_calc.rb

+4. Alternatively, you can use specifically identify which repository to collect metrics for using:

+        ruby metrics_calc.rb ACRA acra

-4. This can take a very long time and make it harder to use the computer is running on (eclipse will open and take focus and then close).
+5. This can take a very long time and make it harder to use the computer is running on (eclipse will open and take focus and then close).

 * *Note* this can also produce a large number of log and output files so it is wise to direct each of them to separate empty directories.